antsanchez/gositemap/README.md

 # Gositemap

-Simple program made in go to create a sitemap of any website
+Simple program made in Go to create a sitemap of any website.

 ## Getting Started